Epsilon Team

 The Delphic Epsilon is the purported symbol of the Epsilon Team.

 The Epsilon Team (Ομάδα Έψιλον) is an alleged secret society that appears in modern Greek folklore, conspiracy theories and ufology.
 The team was first described in a 1977 book, and supposedly consists of prominent Greek people who possess secret knowledge of extraterrestrial origin.
-Beginning in the 1980s, literature about the society became infused with anti-Semitic conspiracy theories, placing the Epsilon Team in a cosmic battle against the Jews.
+Beginning in the 1980s, literature about the society became infused with antisemitic conspiracy theories, placing the Epsilon Team in a cosmic battle against the Jews.
 The body of beliefs related to the Epsilon Team has been labeled epsilonism, and those who subscribe to it have been labeled epsilonists.